J.D. Applicants

 In a separate attachment, please briefly share with us any personal interest or connection to Kansas, the University of Kansas, or the University of Kansas School of Law.
 An attachment to or sincere interest in our university or Kansas may be considered as a factor in our evaluation.

-Optional Diversity Statement
+Optional Life Experience Statement

 Optional Addendum